dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 Im using MLflow community helm chart to deploy MLflow in this project.
 You can find the helm chart in `mlflow` folder which is cloned from this repo [MLflow community helm chart](https://github.com/community-charts/helm-charts/tree/main/charts/mlflow)

-We initialize Postgres database for MLflow backend store.
+1. We initialize Postgres database for MLflow backend store.
 ```bash
 cd helm-charts/mlflow
 k create ns mlflow
 k apply -f postgres.yaml
 ```

+2. Then install Mlflow using helm chart
 ```bash
 helm repo add community-charts https://community-charts.github.io/helm-charts